daqnal/apologetics.club/content/about/index.md

 Apologetics.club was made with the [Hugo framework](https://gohugo.io), which makes creating content and seemingly dynamic elements (word counters, post dates, generative indexes, etc...) a piece of cake.

-The design philosophy is functional minimalism.
-I used [PicoCSS](https://picocss.com) as a lgithweight CSS library to quickly make my pages look nice, though I heavily customized the presets.
+The design philosophy is functional minimalism, meaning no clutter, just enough for a smooth reading experience.
+I use [PicoCSS](https://picocss.com) as a lightweight CSS library to quickly make my pages look nice, though I heavily customize the presets.
 Pico mainly covers boilerplate styling for the site.

 Search is handled by [Pagefind](https://pagefind.app), a static, lightweight search library, because the Lord knows I cannot pretend that I know how to create my own site search feature.